ibm-cloud-docs/account/iam-public_access.md

 {: go}
 {: codeblock}

-For more information, see [Create a policy](https://cloud.ibm.com/apidocs/iam-policy-management?code=go#create-policy){: external}.
+For more information, see [Create a policy](/apidocs/iam-policy-management?code=go#create-policy){: external}.

 ## Disabling public access to resources
 {: #disable-public-access}

 When you disable public access, all existing policies for the Public Access group are deleted, which revokes the previously allowed access.
 You also can't create or modify any policies for the Public Access group.

 ### Disabling access in the console
 {: #disable-public-ui}
 {: ui}

-To disable public access for the account, go to **Manage** > **Access (IAM)** > **Settings** in the {{site.data.keyword.cloud_notm}} console, and set the Public access setting to **Disable public access**.
+To disable public access for the account, complete the following steps:
+1. Go to **Manage** > **Access (IAM)** > **Settings** in the {{site.data.keyword.cloud_notm}} console.
+1. Click Public access and disble the **Public access group**.

 ### Disabling access by using the CLI
 {: #disable-public-cli}